ETHZ-TEC/LWB/README.md

 ## Glossy

-LWB uses Glossy as its underlying communication and time-synchronization primitive.
+LWB uses Glossy as underlying communication and time-synchronization primitive.
 Glossy provides two services that are fundamental to LWB's operation: one-to-all network flooding and network-wide time synchronization.
-That is, in large multi-hop networks Glossy can send a packet from one node to all others within a few milliseconds and close to 100% reliability, while synchronizing all nodes to within microsecond accuracy.
+That is, in multi-hop wireless networks Glossy can send a packet from one node to all others within a few milliseconds and at a reliability close to 100%, while synchronizing all nodes to within microsecond accuracy.
 Unlike most wireless protocols, Glossy takes advantage of packet collisions rather than fighting against them.
-It deliberately lets nodes send the same packet at the same time, taking advantage of capture effects and constructive interference to harness different forms of diversity.
+It deliberately lets multiple nodes send the same packet at the same time, thereby taking advantage of capture effects and constructive interference to harness different forms of diversity.

 ## Further Reading and Documentation